Breaking a Lease in Miami, Florida – Know the Laws

 Active Military Service

 Recognizing the unique and often unpredictable nature of military service, the law aims to provide service members facing relocation or deployment with flexibility and support.
-Tenants on Active Military Duty have legal grounds to break their lease in Florida.
+Tenants on Active Military Duty have legal grounds to terminate their lease in Florida.
 This provision reflects a recognition of military personnel’s sacrifices and aims to simplify the transition for military personnel.

 Domestic Violence